St Piran Football League

-The St Piran Football League is a football league, the Premier Division of which operates at level 11 of the English league system.
-The league was founded in 2019 to act as a regional feeder league to the South West Peninsula League.
-All member clubs are based in Cornwall, except for a very small number based in Devon.
+The St Piran Football League is an association football league in England.
+Its two Premier Divisions operate at level 11 of the English league system, and the league was established as part of the National League System restructure to provide a Cornish Step 7 competition and a feeder to the South West Peninsula League.
+Most member clubs are based in Cornwall, with a small number from neighbouring Devon.

-Following the 2022–23 season, the league absorbed the East Cornwall League, the Cornwall Combination, the Duchy League and the Trelawny League.
-Originally consisting of two divisions, the expanded St Piran League now consists of five East leagues and five West leagues.
+Following the 2022–23 season, the league expanded by absorbing the East Cornwall League, the Cornwall Combination, the Duchy League and the Trelawny League.
+After originally operating with two divisions, the league structure currently consists of five East divisions and five West divisions.